NFL Network: Stream the Entire Football Season Live Online Cheaper Than Cable

 Free Trial

 Fubo (formerly FuboTV) is one of the top streaming services when it comes to sports.
-For just $79.99/mo, you get NFL Network and the other NFL channels: CBS, ESPN, FOX, and NBC
+For just $79.99/month, you get NFL Network and the other NFL channels: CBS, ESPN, FOX, and NBC.

 The standard Fubo plan (Pro) comes with over 150 channels — 35+ of them sports-oriented in addition to all the network affiliates in most areas.
-It also comes with a generous 1000 hours of cloud DVR storage and the ability to watch on up to ten devices/TVs at the same time.
+It also comes with a generous unlimited cloud DVR storage and the ability to watch on up to ten devices/TVs at the same time.
 New subscribers get seven days to try it all out.

 If you want NFL RedZone, Fubo offers it as part of its Sports Plus add-on.
 For $10.99/mo, you get NFL RedZone and 25 other additional sports channels including MLB Network, NBA TV, and NHL Network.